nos81/QIT-python/README.txt

 * Fully document all the modules, classes and functions using docstrings (purpose, calling syntax, output, approximations used, assumptions made...).
   The docstrings may contain reStructuredText markup for math, citations etc.
-* Add relevant literature references using the reST syntax.
+* Add relevant literature references to doc/refs.bib and cite them in the function or module docstring using sphinxcontrib-bibtex syntax.
 * Instead of using multiple similar functions, use a single function performing multiple related tasks, see e.g. :func:`qit.state.state.measure`.
 * Raise an exception on invalid input.